Jyoti2116/Jyoti2116/README.md

+Hei,
-Hei, its me jyoti kc basnet from Nepal .I am a student in LAB university studying IIT,
+Its me jyoti kc basnet from Nepal .I am a student in LAB university studying Industrial Information Technology.